 ** Retail establishments, such as vape shops, that mix and/or prepare e-liquids or assemble vaporizers are considered "tobacco product manufacturers."
 Many separate regulations will apply.
 See FDA regulations for tobacco product manufacturers at www.fda.gov.

-A driver’s license or other photographic identification that includes the bearer's date of birth that purports to establish that the person is 18 years of age or older.
+A driver’s license or other photographic identification that includes the bearer's date of birth that purports to establish that the person is of age.

 Unless otherwise required by state or local law, FDA recommends that retailers accept only government-issued photographic identification with the bearer’s date of birth. (e.g., State-issued driver’s license or identification card, military identification card, passport or immigration card) for establishing a legal age to purchase FDA regulated products.
 The Photo ID is not acceptable if it has expired.